edwardsmoses/edwardsmoses.com/_data/blog/2023-04-27-migrating-to-dnd-kit-from-react-sortable-hoc.md

 So, we looked into React DND Kit, and voila, it allowed for both sorting across one list, and dragging/dropping across to a different list, albeit with a relatively complex API.
 And so, we set out to migrate from React Sortable HOC to React DND kit, with some little hiccups.

-So, in this article, we'll together be migrating a project that initially used to React Sortable HOC to the new React DND Kit.
+So, in this article, we'll together be migrating a project from React Sortable HOC to the new React DND Kit.

 ## Getting started

-To get started, as we're used to via `npm` / `yarn`, install the core library and the sortable preset:
+To get started, as we're used to, via `npm` / `yarn`, install the core library and the sortable preset:

 ```bash
 npm install @dnd-kit/core @dnd-kit/sortable